Vyral/greg-harrelson-recruiting/_posts/2019-10-25-how-to-ask-for-a-price-reduction.md

 0:06 - Introducing today’s topic

-1:25 - The first sign a home needs a price reduction
+1:25 - The first sign that a home needs a price reduction

 1:57 - A good rule of thumb for how far you should reduce a listing’s price